Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe

 We finished our perambulations back in Castle Combe village and its beautiful church, St Andrew’s.
 Its 15th century clock is one of the earliest working clocks in England and we arrived by chance just before midday so we got the maximum benefit of its chimes.

-the manor house castle combe
+yellow fiat at the manor house castle combe

 My little yellow Fiat was rather reluctant to leave The Manor House…